MyHomeworkSpace/MyHomeworkSpace/contributing.md

 ##Pull Request Regulations
 * **Always pull to the "master" branch.**
-* Test your changes before you push them
+* Test your changes before you push them.
 * We may not accept every pull request.
 If we reject yours, don't take it personally.
 We will likely provide feedback on how to make your code even better!
 * Don't make code changes that violate our [Privacy Policy](http://planhub.me/privacy) unless you check with us first.